 Crossroads are dangerous and the site of many intersection accidents and fatalities.
 Driver error is the primary reason for most intersection accidents but not all.
 With roughly 50 percent of severe accidents happening in an intersection, drivers need to know more about this type of accident, the reasons why they happen and how to avoid an intersection collision, armed with such knowledge, dangerous crossroads might become safer.
-Read on to learn more about the dangers of intersection accidents from our experienced Myrtle Beach car accident lawyers.
+Read on to learn more about the dangers of intersection accidents from our experienced Aiken car accident lawyers.

 Why Are Intersections So Dangerous?